MarlonTrujillo/pokedex/README.md

-# pokedex
+# [WIP] Pokékom DEVF Challenge

-Pokedex challenge for DEVF
+This is a challenge from DEVF Coding Master.